Separating twists and the Magnus representation of the Torelli group: Introduction

-By exploiting the fact that the abelian cover is a surface, we obtain a $\Z[H]$--valued ``higher intersection form'' $\form{\cdot}{\cdot}$ on $\Hcover$ that is preserved by the image of the Magnus representation.
-A version of this form was first constructed by Papakyriakopoulos \cite{Papakyriakopoulos}, Morita verified by laborious computation that it is preserved by the classical Magnus representation in \cite{MoritaAbelianQuotients}, and it was later used by Suzuki in \cite{SuzukiKernel}.
-We expand on this work, describing various fundamental properties satisfied by this form.
-In particular, there is actually a choice between two higher intersection forms, and these forms satisfy an antisymmetry relation.
+By exploiting the fact that the abelian cover is a surface, we define a $\ZH$--valued ``higher intersection form'' $\form{\cdot}{\cdot}$ on $\Hcover$ that is preserved by the image of the Magnus representation.
+A version of this form was first constructed by Papakyriakopoulos \cite{Papakyriakopoulos}, Morita verified by laborious computation that it is preserved by the classical Magnus representation in \cite{MoritaAbelianQuotients}, and Suzuki \cite{SuzukiKernel} used the topological definition of the classical Magnus representation to give a natural proof of Morita's result.
+We provide a brief self-contained exposition of the fundamental properties satisfied by our version of this form.

-The higher intersection form gives simple formulas describing the images of separating twists under the Magnus representation.
-We study the trace of the Magnus representation, defining a class function $\t\co\mathcal{I}_{g,1}\to\Z[H]$ by $\t(f) \coloneq \tr(r(f)) - 2g$.
-For $\phi\in \mathcal{K}_{g,1}$, it is possible to compute $t(\phi)$ explicitly by writing $\phi$ as a product of separating twists (see Proposition~\ref{tracecalculation}).
+The higher intersection form can be used to state simple formulas describing the images of separating twists under the Magnus representation.
+We study the trace of the Magnus representation, defining a class function $\t\co\mathcal{I}_{g,1}\to\ZH$ by $\t(f) \coloneq \tr(r(f)) - 2g$.
+When $f$ is in $\mathcal{K}_{g,1}$, the subgroup of $\mathcal{I}_{g,1}$ generated by separating twists, it is possible to compute $t(f)$ explicitly in terms of the higher intersection form by writing $f$ as a product of separating twists (see Proposition~\ref{tracecalculation}).